nogipx/licensify/bin/README.md

 - `--privateKey, -k`: Path to the private key file

 Additional options:
-- `--output-json, -o`: Save request details to a JSON file at the specified path
+- `--outputJson, -o`: Save request details to a JSON file at the specified path

 Example:
 ```bash